-You may be eligible to return to work full time in a critical shortage position at a Virginia public school.
+You may be eligible to return to work full time as a bus driver in a critical shortage position at a Virginia public school.
 Positions are full-time and temporary (non-covered) for the current school year.
-If you qualify, you will continue to receive your monthly retirement benefit, but you will not earn additional service credit or be eligible for VRS member benefits.
+If you qualify, you will continue to receive your retirement benefits but you will not earn additional service credit.